Jannick05/DiscordMerge/readme.md

 For support, bug reports, or feature requests, please open an issue on this repository.
 We welcome any feedback or suggestions for improving DiscordMerge.

 ## Contributing
-We appreciate contributions from the community!
+I appreciate contributions from the community!
 If you're interested in contributing to DiscordMerge, please follow contact me on discord: `jannick_05`.